LispEngineer/EthernetRepeater/README.md

 * KEY 2: Transmit fixed Ethernet packet
 * KEY 3: Reset Ethernet PHY (only)
 * HEX 7-6: Stored MDIO Management Interface register (from key 0)
+* HEX 5-0: Receiver counts
-* HEX 5-4: Soft reset of ETH PHY count
+  * 5-4: # of times we got receive error
-* HEX 3-0: Last read MDIO Management Interface register value
+  * 3-2: # of times we got a proper receive
+  * 1-0: # of times interframe differed
 * LCD: Unused